I’ve Got Lyme Art Association Disease

 Today the Lyme Art Association hosts a diverse schedule of juried art exhibitions with all works for sale by its Member Artists.
 Further, in keeping with the Association’s commitment to provide a showcase for the exhibition and sale of fine art, the spacious gallery is offered periodically as a gallery for the works of some of the region’s finest and newest representational artists.

-As if this page hasn’t emphasized the history of this place enough, the exhibition during my visit was “The 90th Annual Elected Artist Exhibition.”
+As if this page hasn’t emphasized the history of this museum enough, the exhibition during my visit was “The 90th Annual Elected Artist Exhibition.”
 That’s a long time to be showing an annual local artists’ exhibition.
 There are rules and such about how many paintings artists could enter and all that, but here’s the thing: The jury chair for this was Del-Bourree Bach.
 And between you and me, his work stood out heads and tails above the rest – I loved his stuff.
 His detailing is incredible (he does work in acrylic, which helps a bit, but c’mon… he’s really pretty great.)
-And expensive.
-Of course the works I loved most cost $7500.
-Sigh.

 The other exhibition was a themed one called “Interiors: Within Four Walls” which featured work “inspired by the interior landscape.”
-Most of this stuff was completely unexciting to me (and let me be VERY clear – I can’t paint by numbers) but once again this Del-Bourree Bach guy blew me away with his “Spanish Colonial” painting, which you can see all the way at the bottom of this page.
+Most of this stuff was completely unexciting to me (and let me be VERY clear – I can’t paint by numbers) but once again this Del-Bourree Bach guy blew me away with his “Spanish Colonial” painting:

-I really dug this place.
+I really enjoyed this gallery.
 The walls are pocked with years and years of nail holes from previous shows and the bathroom contained a perfectly ridiculously random photo of some guy in a genie costume for no particular reason.
 I liked that.

 And last but not least, the young man working the door was very polite and helpful to me and my art-ignorant questions.
 I wasn’t ignored at an art gallery/museum!
 Hosanna!